WeblateOrg/weblate/docs/install.rst

 to migrate user accounts from Pootle.
 All you need to do is to copy ``auth_user`` table from Pootle, user profiles will be automatically created for users as they log in and they will be asked to update their settings.
+Alternatively you can use :djadmin:`importusers` to import dumped user credentials.